-Probably the most important aspect of how effect your traps will be is the quality of the pheromones - that’s the female clothes moth pheromone that attracts the male moths.
+Probably the most important aspect of how effective your moth traps for clothes will be is the quality of the pheromones - that’s the female clothes moth pheromone that attracts the male moths.
 The MothPrevention® Moth Trap works through being impregnated with a blend of different natural female moth pheromone attractants impregnated into the sticky surface.

 This does two things:

 This trap is specific to Clothes Moths and Carpet Moths.
-It will not attract other species.
+This moth catcher trap will not attract other species.

-The MothPrevention® Clothes Moth Trap pheromones are engineered in Germany and not available in any other clothes moth trap in the USA, We have had them tested against the leading US clothes moth trap brands and they significant outperform them - this is confirmed by customer review data.
+The MothPrevention® Clothes Moth Trap pheromones are engineered in Germany and not available in any other clothes moths traps in the USA, We have had them tested against the leading US clothes moth trap brands and they significant outperform them - this is confirmed by customer review data.

 There are a large number of Chinese traps available online - these DO NOT WORK - they do not have an effective clothes moth pheromone.
 Also beware the huge number of fake customer reviews on these traps that you will find on Amazon.

 We are fully confident that you will not find a comparable-performing clothes moth trap on the market to our German-engineered ones.